-20% Study Scholarship (Terms & Conditions Apply)
+Fall 2022-23 - 20% Study Scholarship Terms & Conditions:

-- Students must register for a minimum of 4 credit courses or 12 credit hours in the Fall 2021-22 semester. - Students must pay the total semester fees due in full by June 30, 2021. - Student can combine the offer with other applicable fee reduction, excluding the MOU FLAT discount.
-(The maximum fee reduction capped in the Fall 2021-22 semester will be 60%)
+- Students must register for a minimum of four courses or 12 credit hours in the Fall 2022-23 semester. - Students should pay an AED 2,500 tuition deposit before registering for the courses (non-refundable but adjustable and is part of Fall 2022-23 semester tuition fees). - Students must pay the total semester fees in full by May 10, 2022. - Students can combine the offer with other applicable fee reductions and merit scholarships, excluding the MOU FLAT tuition fee reduction.
+(The maximum fee reduction capped in the Fall 2022-23 semester will be 60%) - Fee reduction is applicable towards the credit courses only and is not applicable on non-credit courses and incidental fees.

-15% Study Scholarship (Terms & Conditions Apply)
+Fall 2022-23 - 15% Study Scholarship Terms & Conditions:

-- Students must register for a minimum of 4 credit courses or 12 credit hours in the Fall 2021-22 semester. - Students must pay 60% of the total semester's fees due by June 30, 2021. - Students must pay another 20% of the total semester's fees due by July 31, 2021. - Students must pay the remaining 20% of the total semester fees due by Aug 31, 2021. - Student can combine the offer with other applicable fee reduction, excluding the MOU FLAT discount.
-(The maximum fee reduction capped in the Fall 2021-22 semester will be 60%)
+- Students must register for a minimum of four courses or 12 credit hours in the Fall 2022-23 semester. - Students should pay an AED 2,500 tuition deposit before registering for the courses (non-refundable but adjustable and is part of Fall 2022-23 semester tuition fees). - Students must pay the total semester fees in full by May 31, 2022. - Students can combine the offer with other applicable fee reductions and merit scholarships, excluding the MOU FLAT tuition fee reduction.
+(The maximum fee reduction capped in the Fall 2022-23 semester will be 60%) - Fee reduction is applicable towards the credit courses only and is not applicable on non-credit courses and incidental fees.

-10% Study Scholarship (Terms & Conditions Apply)
+Fall 2022-23 - 10% Study Scholarship Terms & Conditions:

-- Students must register for a minimum of 4 credit courses or 12 credit hours in the Fall 2021-22 semester. - Students must pay the total semester fees due in full by August 28, 2021. - Student can combine the offer with other applicable fee reduction, excluding the MOU FLAT discount.
-(The maximum fee reduction capped in the Fall 2021-22 semester will be 60%)
+- Students must register for a minimum of four courses or 12 credit hours in the Fall 2022-23 semester. - Students should pay an AED 2,500 tuition deposit before registering for the courses (non-refundable but adjustable and is part of Fall 2022-23 semester tuition fees). - Students must pay the total semester fees in full by July 10, 2022 (Sunday). - Students can combine the offer with other applicable fee reductions and merit scholarships, excluding the MOU FLAT tuition fee reduction.
+(The maximum fee reduction capped in the Fall 2022-23 semester will be 60%)